 Expect to wait a few weeks after starting any medication to see dramatic results.

 Oftentimes, medication works well with the following treatment option…

-Psychotherapy is a form of therapy that is specifically designed to help with mental illnesses like General Anxiety Disorder.
-During psychotherapy, a licensed professional will walk you through some of the signs of an impending panic attack and help you recognize triggers, coping mechanisms, and ways to avoid having a panic attack.
+Psychotherapy is a form of therapy that is specifically designed to help with mental illnesses like Generalized Anxiety Disorder (GAD), depression and panic.
+During psychotherapy, a licensed mental health professional will talk through some of the signs of an impending panic attack and help name triggers and develop coping mechanisms.

 While this treatment may take more time, it has a high rate of success and will help you deal with the root issues underlying your anxiety.